 This was done with my chamber group which is called the “Quinteto Tournier.”
 The program included music by Gabriel Pierné, Marcel Tournier and Jean Françaix in addition to Florent Schmitt.

-How did the audience react to the Schmitt pieces?
+PLN: How did the audience react to the Schmitt pieces?

-The audiences loved the music!
+RC: The audiences loved the music!
 They could enjoy the colors and atmosphere – as well as the big contrasts between the slow, languid movements and the more spirited fast ones.

-How would you characterize Schmitt’s music in terms of its technical or interpretive challenges?
+PLN: How would you characterize Schmitt’s music in terms of its technical or interpretive challenges?

-From a technical and interpretive standpoint, it isn’t easy music.
+RC: Trom a technical and interpretive standpoint, it isn’t easy music.
 It is quite difficult to get the rhythmic challenges correct, while also bringing out the different voices, colors and sounds.

 That being said, Schmitt’s music is well-worth the effort to learn, and the rewards are definitely there for the audience as well as the players.

-Tell me something about the Tournier Quintet.
+PLN: Can you tell me something about the Tournier Quintet and its members?

-The members of the Quinteto are teachers at the Conservatory of Vitoria-Gasteiz in Spain.
+RC: The members of the Quinteto are teachers at the Conservatory of Vitoria-Gasteiz in Spain.
 The group was formed many years ago, and it has been my pleasure to be part of this ensemble.

 We adopted the name of the composer Marcel Tournier for the Quintet because of his sympathies with the instruments making up our ensemble.
 In fact, we perform Tournier’s music frequently as part of our concerts.